 Other remedies that are available include compensatory damages for emotional distress, medical expenses or both as well as for injunctive relief.
 If your claim goes to trial or if you win your case on motion, the court could order that your employer pay for your attorney fees.

 Contact The Brown Firm PLLC For A Legal Consultation

 Our firm litigates sensitive cases that involve harassment and discrimination on a regular basis.
 We can represent you as you reclaim your rights.
-Contact our firm online or by phone for a free consultation and receive information about the laws that provide harassment, discrimination and civil rights protections in the workplace and the remedies available.
+Contact our firm online or by phone for a legal consultation and receive information about the laws that provide harassment, discrimination and civil rights protections in the workplace and the remedies available.